 The pituitary gland is a pea-sized structure at the base of your brain, behind your nose that produces hormones and directs other glands in your body to produce hormones.
-Tumors on the pituitary gland are common.
-Although they may never cause serious problems, they can create hormone imbalances that may lead to a variety of pituitary disorders.
+Tumors on the pituitary gland are common and usually benign -- the most common benign pituitary tumors are called pituitary adenomas.
+Although benign pituitary tumors may never cause serious problems, they can create hormone imbalances that may lead to a variety of pituitary disorders.
 Pituitary tumors can also press on nearby nerves connected to your eyes, causing vision problems.
+Rarely, a pituitary tumor is cancerous and spreads beyond the pituitary gland to the brain, spinal cord, or other locations.

 - Craniopharyngiomas